MarcSchneble/geonet/cran-comments.md

 * using session charset: ISO8859-1

 ## R CMD check results
-There were no errors or warnings.
+There were no errors, warnings or notes.

-## 1 Note
-checking CRAN incoming feasibility ...
-NOTE
-Maintainer: 'Marc Schneble <marc.schneble@stat.uni-muenchen.de>'